 Friction is not a friend of your skin — and that’s especially true if you’re dealing with KP.
 Tight-fitting clothes can irritate skin and amp up KP symptoms.
 Try to avoid wearing garments that rub and aggravate the bumps.

 Some people with KP are more bothered by the redness than the roughness — especially those with fair skin and those who have the bumps on their face.
 In those cases, laser treatments done in a dermatologist’s office can help fade the red, Dr. Vij says.

 Tips for tackling KP

 Getting rid of KP takes some patience.
 Dr. Vij recommends:

 - Use one of the recommended moisturizers daily for four to six weeks.

 - If you don’t notice improvement, try one of the other types.

-- If THAT doesn’t work, you might have to combine two ingredients or see a dermatologist for a prescription-strength option.
+- If that doesn’t work, either, you might have to combine two ingredients or see a dermatologist for a prescription-strength option.